aiven/aiven-docs/docs/platform/howto/set-authentication-policies.md

 them to access the organization's resources.

-To regularly manage your resources programmatically with the Aiven API, CLI, Terraform Provider, or other applications, it's best to create an [application user](/docs/platform/howto/manage-application-users) with its own tokens.
+To regularly manage your resources programmatically with the Aiven API, CLI, Terraform Provider, or other tools, it's best to create an [application user](/docs/platform/howto/manage-application-users) with its own tokens.

 Personal tokens are generated with the authentication method that the user logged in with.